Ritesh009/Stash/README.md

 **How data is stored:**

-Every time you open Stash for the first time, you set a passphrase.
-This is used for two things:
+When you first open Stash you set a passphrase.
+This does two things:

-1. **Deriving storage key names** — the names of the storage keys themselves are a SHA-256 hash of your passphrase.
-An extension scanning localStorage or OPFS cannot find your data without knowing your passphrase — there is nothing named “stash” or “items” to look for.
+1. **Derives storage key names** — the names of the storage keys themselves are a SHA-256 hash of your passphrase.
+Nothing in storage is named “stash” or “items”.
+Without your passphrase you can’t even find the data, let alone read it.
-1. **Deriving the AES-256 encryption key** — all data is encrypted using PBKDF2 (200,000 iterations) with your passphrase and a random salt.
+1. **Derives the AES-256 encryption key** — all data is encrypted using PBKDF2 (200,000 iterations).
 Without your passphrase the data is unreadable.

 Data is stored in two places, both encrypted: